kaliflowerx3/ZoltriTWserver/rules.md

 :straight_ruler: Please read these rules carefully, and check back often to see if they've changed: :straight_ruler:
 1. Be respectful to everyone, not just mods/owners.
 Trash talk is okay but know where the line is.
 This also applies to Discord.
 2. No griefing!
-In addition, do not abuse your claim powers!
-They can and will be taken away, leaving your stuff unprotected!
+Protect yourself from griefing!
+It is your responsibility to maintain the upkeep of your base.
+See more about this below.
 3. No use of third-party software.
 4. Just because you can, doesn't mean you should.
 If something is clearly not meant to happen, report it!
 Don't exploit it.
 This will operate on a Warning-Tempban-Permaban basis (not necessarily for the same bug).
 5. We will not tolerate discrimination of any kind.
 No leeway.
 This includes slurs.
 6. You must be the race you ally with (see rule 4).
 Alliance changes are expensive, but are offered in-store at spawn.
 7. This is a mature server!
 Underage players will be banned.
 8. No PvP logging!
 Don't be a coward.
-9. You MAY NOT force chunkload a chunk with >10 Botania sparks in it.
-10. Do not attack anyone who is not the same rank as you on their claim.
+9. Do not attack anyone who is not the same rank as you on their claim.
 Check others' rank with /ar check (double check their rank on the wiki if you need to).
 It will be up to the DEFENDER to provide proof.
-11. You may only force-tp (Witchery rite or otherwise) someone onto UNCLAIMED LAND!
+10. You may only force-tp (Witchery rite or otherwise) someone onto UNCLAIMED LAND!
 We have ways of tracking this!
 It is up to the DEFENDER to bring it to our attention.

 :shield: DEFENDER: :shield:
 - If you are on your claim and you are attacked, you are the defender.